karllhughes/personal-blog-5/_posts/2026-01-23-startup-consulting.md

 ---
 layout: post
 title: "Why Startup Consulting is a Bad Idea"
-date: 2021-01-13
+date: 2026-01-23
 img: /assets/img/startup-consulting.png
 categories:
   - Entrepreneurship
 ---

+One of the most common mistakes new consultants make is focusing on the market they know rather than the market that can help them achieve their long-term goals.

-One of my friends recently brought up the idea of consulting for startups.
-He's been working in software for almost two decades, and he's worked for a few well-known startups in the area.
-He definitely has skills and knowledge that would be valuable for a startup, so he was surprised when I told him **startup consulting is not a good idea.**
+For example, a friend of mine recently brought up the idea of consulting for startups.

+He's been working in software for almost two decades, he's worked for a few well-known companies, and he definitely has skills and knowledge that would be valuable for a startup.
+But, he was surprised when I told him **startup consulting is not a good idea.**
-I've thought about this topic a lot.
-I have worked for early-stage startups, done some startup consulting, and met plenty of startup consultants.
-A few of them have actually been pretty successful.

-That said, I steer consultants away from startups when they ask, and in this post, I'll explain why.
-[I love working with startups](/posts/working-at-startup), so please don't read this as a knock against them.
-As you'll see, they're just an objectively poor target market for consultants.
+Now look, I love startups.
+I have been the first employee twice, and one of my businesses [does a lot of work for series A startups](https://draft.dev).
+I've consulted for some in the past, and I've met plenty of startup consultants in the past decade, but I stand by the statement that they're not good customers for consultants, no matter how much you [love working with startups](/posts/working-at-startup).

 _Learning more about startups?
 I've compiled a list of [my favorite books for founders here](https://www.karllhughes.com/posts/startup-books)._